FAQs

 Oils/Fats

 Our main base oils are olive, coconut, sustainable palm and castor.
-We also use grapeseed, sweet almond, and safflower oils.
-Lard and tallow make wonderfully rich, bubbly bars of soap so we do utilize vegetable as well as animal fats on occasion.
+We often include other lighter oils such as grapeseed, sweet almond, sunflower, avocado and safflower oils.
+Lard and tallow make wonderfully rich, bubbly bars of soap!
+We utilize plant-based as well as animal-derived fats and oils in our formulations.

 Lye